aws-samples/cross-account-private-api-patterns/README.md

 This example uses an AWS Private Certificate Authority, but you could follow the same process for any external/3rd party certificate authority.
 To create a CA to use for mTLS, follow the following steps:

 1. Create ACM Private CA, specifying the CN (Common Name) as the domain (e.g. mtls.mydomain.com)
-2. Download the generated Certificate.pem and copy it to the `ca` folder in the repository
+2. Download the generated Certificate.pem and copy it to the `./producer/ca/` folder in the repository
 3. Generate client certificates against PCA as per: https://aws.amazon.com/blogs/security/use-acm-private-ca-for-amazon-api-gateway-mutual-tls/ e.g:

 ```